ClementNerma/NightOS/docs/specs/shell.md

 Commands can then be run inside the created session, and once they are all finished the same session can be closed using the same service.
 This simplify execution chaining, but also enables commands to be notified through the [service's pipes](services.md#communication) when the session is resized.

 For instance, when using the [Pluton](../applications/Pluton.md) terminal, it creates on opening a shell session to run the commands in.
 When a new tab is opened, another shell session is opened for that tab.

+### Sessions security

+When a command is run, the command's PID is registered as the session's _actor_.
+When the command ends, the actor is reset.
+When a process contacts the [`sys:hydre`](services.md#syshydre) service to access the session it runs in, Hydre gets the session where this process' PID is the actor, and returns the corresponding session.
+If the PID is not associated to any session, the access is refused and the command won't be able to get any information on any session.

 ## Commands evaluation